Get all the latest data for Canary Islands

 What's the 12-month outlook for demand in Canary Islands in 2026?

-As of early 2026, the 12-month demand outlook for residential property in the Canary Islands is steady to strong, with continued interest from both local buyers and foreign purchasers keeping the market competitive in walkable urban and coastal areas.
+As of 2026, the 12-month demand outlook for residential property in Canary Islands is strong but selective, with the best demand for practical apartments and legal coastal homes.

 By the way, we also have an update regarding price forecasts in Spain.

-What's the 3-5 year outlook for housing in Canary Islands in 2026?
+What's the 3 to 5 year outlook for housing in Canary Islands in 2026?

 Are demographics or other trends pushing prices up in Canary Islands in 2026?